 The RBI wasn’t happy about merchants charging for debit card payments, and in a statement recently, had told banks to cut relationships with merchants who paid through debit cards.

-Yet, when you attempt to pay an LIC Premium online, through a debit card, here’s what you see:
+Yet, when you attempt to make an LIC Premium payment online, through a debit card, here’s what you see:

 Incredibly, if you pay through netbanking, there is no charge!

 It’s not a heck of a lot – a Rs.
 12+ST charge on a Rs.
 10,000 transaction will cost you less than the time it takes for you to complain about it.
 But it’s the concept – of charging for what has been regulated to be free – that counts.

 RBI needs to goad banks to take action.
 Banks charge this fee to LIC when they use debit cards and the Visa/Mastercard framework.
 LIC then charges that fee over to you.
 They will tell you that it costs them money.